 Control Diabetes to Keep Your Smile

 Well-controlled diabetes contributes to a healthy mouth.
 If you have poorly controlled or high blood sugar, your risk increases for dry mouth, gum disease, tooth loss, and fungal infections like thrush.
-Since infections can also make your blood sugar rise, your diabetes may become even harder to control.
+Since infections can also make blood sugar rise, your diabetes may become even harder to control.
 Keeping your mouth healthy can help you manage your blood sugar.

 See Your Dentist Regularly

 People with diabetes are prone to oral infections.
 You should get dental checkups at least twice a year.
 Let your dentist know you have diabetes and what medicines you take.
 Regular checkups and professional cleanings can help keep a mouth healthy.
-And your dentist can teach you the best ways to care for your teeth and gums at home.
+And a dentist can teach you the best ways to care for your teeth and gums at home.

 Keep Plaque at Bay

-Sticky plaque -- food, saliva, and bacteria -- starts to form on your teeth after you eat, releasing acids that attack your tooth enamel.
+Sticky plaque -- food, saliva, and bacteria -- starts to form on your teeth after you eat, releasing acids that attack tooth enamel.
 Untreated plaque turns into tartar, which builds under gum lines and is hard to remove with flossing.
 The longer it stays on your teeth, the more harmful it is.
 Bacteria in plaque causes inflammation and leads to gum disease.
 Having high blood sugar often makes gum disease worse.

 Brush Daily, Brush Right